tseccull/motes/README.md

 subtraction and , to a limited degree, cosmic ray rejection/masking.

 Citation: Please cite .... paper to be written .... if you use MOTES in your research.
-Need a Zenodo DOI?
+Need a Zenodo DO

 # Project Status
 Currently in final stages of development toward v1.0 and release.
 Dominik's